rvergne/LandSeed/README.md

 # Procedural terrain generation

+## Lib requirements

+To use the library, you'll need at least :

+- Python : version 3+
+- numpy : 1.11.0
+- glfw : 1.11.1
+- PyOpenGL : 3.1.5

+pipreqs have been used to get those dependencies.
+See [here](https://pypi.org/project/pipreqs/) for more informations.

+Debian packages installation command line are stored in [installation helper](./installationHelper.md).

 ## Generate terrain

 Fulfill input file in the input folder.
 It's purpose is to compute terrain height on a specific position.